SJECollins/pixels-arcade/README.md

 Updated all the menus to include Blackjack and Apocalypse Trail.
 Added Blackjack to main menu.
 Also fixed CSS for menus so home is unordered and games are in ordered list.
 Was weird having "Home" as #1.

 ## 01/2024

 CSS refactor to toggle display

+## 03/01/2024

+Renamed the repository.
+JavaScript Game Project was annoying.